tagshelfsrl/dotnet-alfred-api-wrapper/README.md

 ### Get Data Points Values from File ID

-Get a list of metadata values from File ID
+Get a list of metadata values from File ID.

 ```csharp
 // Imports